Neddy Artist Awards 2016 Finalists Announced

-The Neddy Artist Awards, housed at Cornish College of the Arts, are among the largest artist awards in the State of Washington, providing two annual, unrestricted gifts of $25,000 to artists living and working in the greater Puget Sound region as well as smaller cash grants of $1,500 to all the finalists annually.
-Established in 1996 by the Behnke family, the Neddy Artist Awards are named for artist Robert E. “Ned” Behnke (1948-1989).
-Awards are given in the category of painting, Ned’s chosen artistic medium, and open medium, any medium or combination of media grounded in the visual arts.
+The Neddy Artist Awards, stewarded by Cornish College of the Arts, are among the largest artist awards in the State of Washington, providing two annual, unrestricted gifts of $25,000 to artists living and working in the greater Puget Sound region as well as smaller cash grants of $1,500 to all the finalists annually.
+Established in 1996 by the Behnke family, the Neddy Artist Awards are named for artist Rober E. “Ned” Behnke (1948-1989).
+Awards are given in the category of painting, which was Ned’s chosen artistic medium, and open medium, which is any medium or combination of media grounded in the visual arts.

 Neddy Artists Awards Selection

-The eight finalists are selected from the total pool of applicants by a group of three regional arts professionals, who bring their external perspectives and expertise to the process.
-From this group of finalists, a national juror from outside the Puget Sound region selects the two Neddy Artist Awards recipients, after conducting studio visits with each artist.
-Neddy program staff members and their immediate families are not eligible to apply for an award, serve as advisor, or serve as a selection committee member or final juror.
+The eight Finalists are selected from the total pool of applicants by a group of three regional arts professionals.
+From this group of Finalists, a National Juror from outside the Puget Sound region selects the two Neddy Artist Awards recipients, after having conducted studio visits with each of the artists.

-The Neddy Artist Awards finalists 2015 were chosen by Negarra Kudumu, Kolya Rice, and Storm Tharp.
+The Neddy Artist Awards Finalists 2016 were chosen by Anne Couillaud, Scott Lawrimore, and Joseph Park.

 Neddy Artist Awards Honor the Legacy of Ned Behnke

 The Neddy Artist Awards honor the art, accomplishments, and community involvement of Seattle painter Ned Behnke (1948-1989).
 Ned was the son of Robert and Sally Behnke.
 Deaf from birth, Ned Behnke expressed himself in the visual arts from an early age.
-He received his Bachelor of Arts degree from Central Washington University, and then graduated with a Master’s in Fine Arts, Painting, from the Rochester Institute of Technology, New York.
+He received his Bachelor of Arts Degree from Central Washington University, and then graduated with a Master’s Degree in Fine Arts, Painting, from the Rochester Institute of Technology, New York.
 He went on to teach hearing-impaired students at Cornish College of the Arts.
 During his life, Ned Behnke received many national arts awards; among them, a major public art commission by the King County Arts Commission, for the Seattle Hearing and Deafness Center.
-He exhibited his art widely, with gallery representation, by Foster/White Gallery, Seattle.
-Ned Behnke died in 1989.
+He exhibited his art widely, and was represented by Foster/White Gallery, Seattle.

 Neddy Artist Awards History